 On this form, you need to:

-SAAC appeals can be submitted to CLAS directly, or through your department, and need to be submitted within 14 days of the outcome of your Faculty appeal.
+SAAC appeals are submitted to Academic Quality Services (student.appeals@durham.ac.uk) and need to be submitted within 14 days of the outcome of your Faculty appeal.

 The appeals process can be a daunting one, and often involves a number of individuals from across the University at different stages, so it’s not unusual for you to want to seek help at this point.
 There are a number of places you can find help, including: